nightcrawler086/nightcrawler086.github.io/_drafts/linux-install-config.md

 ### Understand and Managing Linux File System

+Most IDE/SATA devices appear as (emulated) SCSI devices.

+`lsblk` will list all block devices the OS can see.

+`fidsk` can be used for MBR style partitions

+`parted` can be used for GPT style partitions

+`gdisk` can also be used to for GPT style partitions, but may need to be installed manually.

 ### Virtual Memory and File System Tools

 ### Controlling Access to File Systems

+To be able to read/write to a file, you need permissions to the file.
+To delete a file, you need permissions on the directory (b/c you are modifying the directory).

+the /usr directory (usr for unix system resources)